cirrith/Recipes/Recipes/Main Dishes/Kimchi Jjigae (Kimchi Stew).md

 1. Cut the meat into bite sizes.
 Slice the tofu (about ½-inch thick), and roughly chop the scallions.

-2. Heat a small to medium pot with 1 tbsps of oil.
+2. Heat a small to medium pot with 1 tbsp of oil.
 Add the kimchi, pork, red pepper flakes and garlic and cook over medium high heat until the kimchi is softened and the pork cooks through, about 5 to 7 minutes.

 3. Add the kimchi juice and about 2 to 2.5 cups of water (or broth).
 Bring it to a boil, and continue cooking for 5 minutes.
 Then, reduce the heat to medium, and boil, covered, for about 15 minutes.
 You can add more water if necessary.